Mobile Menu

 book your trip now!
 1-800-410-7238

-The raft guide course is based at our Chilliwack River Rafting Resort.
+Instruction takes place in paddle rafts, pontoon rafts, whitewater canoes and inflatable kayaks.
+All personal equipment, including wetsuits, lifejackets, helmets are supplied for the course, but you are welcome to use your own gear if you have it.
+The raft guide course is based at the Raft Ranch.
 Campsites, hot showers, indoor study areas and a sauna are provided.
-All river gear is provided.
 Students are responsible for their own cooking equipment, meals, tents, sleeping bags and warm clothes.

 Graduates of our school have found employment all through North America, Europe, Australia, South America, Japan, Tibet, and New Zealand.
 Instruction is focused on Chilliwack River Rafting's on-river protocols and procedures, and is taught by our trip leaders.